zendframework/zendframework/README.md

 ## RELEASE INFORMATION

-*Zend Framework 2.2.6*
+*Zend Framework 2.2.7*

-This is the sixth maintenance release for the 2.2 series.
+This is the seventh maintenance release for the 2.2 series.

-06 Mar 2014
+15 Apr 2014

-### UPDATES IN 2.2.6
+### UPDATES IN 2.2.7

 **This release contains security updates:**

-- **ZF2014-01:** Potential XXE/XEE attacks using PHP functions:
-  `simplexml_load_*`, `DOMDocument::loadXML`, and `xml_parse`.
-A new component,
-  `ZendXml`, was introduced to mitigate XML eXternal Entity and XML Entity Expansion vectors that are present in older versions of libxml2 and/or PHP.
-  `Zend\Json\Json::fromXml()` and `Zend\XmlRpc`'s `Response` and `Fault` classes were potentially vulnerable to these attacks.
-If you use either of these components, we recommend upgrading immediately.
+- **ZF2014-03:** Potential XSS vector in multiple view helpers due to inappropriate HTML attribute escaping.
+Many view helpers were using the `escapeHtml()` view helper in order to escape HTML attributes.
+This release patches them to use the `escapeHtmlAttr()` view helper in these situations.
+  If you use form or navigation view helpers, or "HTML element" view helpers (such as `gravatar()`, `htmlFlash()`, `htmlPage()`, or `htmlQuicktime()`), we recommend upgrading immediately.

 Please see [CHANGELOG.md](CHANGELOG.md).